Chart Color Schemes

 Cultural Diversity

-Malvern East, as of the latest data, had a higher cultural diversity than most local areas, with 30.5% of its residents born overseas and 26.3% speaking a language other than English at home.
-Christianity was the predominant religion in Malvern East, accounting for 47.7% of the population, as recorded on [date].
-However, Judaism was notably overrepresented, comprising 3.0% of Malvern East's population compared to the regional average of 4.1%.
+Malvern East had a higher cultural diversity than most local areas, with 30.5% of its residents born overseas and 26.3% speaking a language other than English at home.
+Christianity was the predominant religion in Malvern East as of 2016, accounting for 47.7% of the population.
+However, Judaism was notably overrepresented, comprising 3.0% of Malvern East's population compared to 4.1% across Greater Melbourne.

 Frequently Asked Questions - Diversity